marianozunino/crapis/README.md

 # Crapis - RESP (REdis Serialization Protocol) Implementation

-This project is a basic implementation of the RESP (REdis Serialization Protocol) in Go.
-It's based on the tutorial from [Build Redis from Scratch](https://www.build-redis-from-scratch.dev/en/resp-writer).
+This project is an implementation of the RESP (REdis Serialization Protocol) in Go, based on the tutorial from [Build Redis from Scratch](https://www.build-redis-from-scratch.dev/en/resp-writer).
+It extends the basic functionality with additional features like TTL (Time To Live) support and key eviction strategies.

 ## Overview

 RESP is a simple, binary-safe protocol used by Redis for client-server communication.
-This implementation provides a structure for reading and writing RESP-encoded data and handling basic Redis commands.
+This implementation provides a structure for reading and writing RESP-encoded data, handling basic Redis commands, and managing data expiration.

 ## Features

-- Parsing of RESP data types:
+- Parsing of RESP data types: Simple Strings, Errors, Integers, Bulk Strings, Arrays
-  - Simple Strings
-  - Errors
-  - Integers
-  - Bulk Strings
-  - Arrays
 - RESP writer functionality for encoding responses
 - Error handling for invalid inputs
 - CLI flags for server configuration
+- TTL support for key expiration
+- Active and passive eviction strategies
 - Basic Redis commands:
   - GET: Retrieve the value of a key
   - SET: Set the value of a key
-  - SETEX: Set the value and expiration of a key (uses passive strategy for simplicity)
+  - SETEX: Set the value and expiration of a key
+  - DEL: Delete one or more keys
   - PING: Test if the server is responsive

+## Eviction Strategies

+Crapis implements two eviction strategies for handling key expiration:

+1. **Passive Eviction**: When a GET operation is performed on a key, the system checks if the key has expired.
+If it has, the key is deleted, and a nil value is returned.

+2. **Active Eviction**: A background goroutine runs periodically to check for and remove expired keys.
+This process helps to free up memory proactively, rather than waiting for keys to be accessed.

+### How Eviction Works

+- **TTL Registry**: The system maintains a separate map (`ttlKeys`) to keep track of keys with TTL.
+This optimization allows for efficient checking of keys that may have expired.

+- **Expiration Check**:
+  - Passive: Performed during GET operations.
+  - Active: A goroutine runs every 250 milliseconds to check for expired keys.

+- **Deletion Process**:
+  - The active eviction process uses a two-pass approach to minimize lock contention:
+    1. It first scans for expired keys using a read lock.
+    2. Then it deletes the expired keys, acquiring a write lock only for the actual deletion.

 ## Getting Started